mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_glean_v1/README.md

 ### Final

 This is `final_cte`.
-It renames the joined columns to the output schema and performs no further aggregation or filtering, so the row count matches `join_sap_serp_cte` exactly.
+It renames the joined columns to the output schema and performs no further aggregation or filtering, so the row count matches `join_sources_cte` exactly.
 There is no `where` clause, which is what allows SAP-only rows to reach the table.

 A few output columns are worth calling out.